Luxottica: Retail

 Luxottica Retail has about 9,100 retail locations in the United States, Latin America, Canada, India, China, Australia, New Zealand, South Africa, the United Kingdom, and United Arab Emirates.
 The headquarters of the retail division is in Mason, Ohio, United States (North America).
 Their retail banners include the following:

 Luxottica is the largest optical retailer in the United States, with 7.3% of US retail sales in 2015.
 With its merger with Essilor in 2018 the company owns Coastal/Clearly, an online contacts and glasses retail giant bought in 2014 that ships to over 200 countries beside its original North American market.

 Medical managed care

 Luxottica also owns EyeMed Vision Care, a managed vision care organization in the United States.
 As of 2014, it is the second-largest vision benefits company in the United States.

 Philanthropy

 Luxottica is affiliated with the charitable organization OneSight, formed in 1988.
+In August 2018, Luxottica restored Accademia Bridge in Venice.
 In March 2022, EssilorLuxottica announced the launch of the OneSight EssilorLuxottica Foundation to unify the group's philanthropic efforts, primarily providing vision services to underserved communities.